asimwe1/rust_chatapp/site/guide/4-requests.md

 fn new(task: Json<Task<'_>>) { /* .. */ }
 ```

-See the [JSON example] on GitHub for a complete example.
+See the [JSON example](@example/serialization/src/json.rs) on GitHub for a complete example.

-[JSON example]: @example/json

 ### Temporary Files